opentm-openpnp/opentm-pnp/README.md

-# OpenTM Pick &amp; Place Reaserch
+# OpenTM PCBA Reaserch Repo

 This repo is only used for reaserch purposes related to PCB assembly/manufacturing